 When the time comes to apply for jobs, Andrew says students should present a neat CV which is no longer than one page.
 If you don’t have much experience, use it as a chance to demonstrate what you’ve learned at university and to sell your strengths.

-says second year student Justine Burgess
+Start building your portfolio now says second year student Justine Burgess

 You need passion and dedication to succeed in the hair and make-up industry – and the best place to start demonstrating those qualities is at university.